DevTechnology/DRIC/api/dric-api-webapp/readme.md

   * The Maven install: $M2_HOME/conf/settings.xml
   * A user’s install: ${user.home}/.m2/settings.xml

-# Deploy to Local Wildfly
+## Deploy to Local Wildfly
 1. Download all the code from: https://github.com/DevTechnology/DRIC.git repository
 2. via Command Line (Dos or Shell) goto the sub directory of  /api/dric-api-webapp
 3. Execute the build: mvn wildfly:deploy -P wildfly-local
+ * -P option on the mvn command line specifies the Profile to use

-# Compile and Deploy
+## Compile and Deploy
 1. Download all the code from: https://github.com/DevTechnology/DRIC.git repository
 2. via Command Line (Dos or Shell) goto the sub directory of  /api/dric-api-webapp
 3. Execute the build: mvn package wildfly:deploy -P wildfly-local
+ * -P option on the mvn command line specifies the Profile to use